IkarosKappler/ikrs.http/document_root/README.txt

 [2012-10-04]
  - Check if with 'Content-Type: application/x-www-form-urlencoded' really the correct charset from the
   'Accept-Charset' header is used! (default is ISO-8859-1 --- is that really the correct default value?).
- - The session handling needs to be built (internal SESSION.START and SESSION.END).
+ - [DONE 2013-01-08; there is a nested SESSION.INTERNAL child now holding the environment data] The session handling needs to be built (internal SESSION.START and SESSION.END).

 [2012-10-01]
  - [DONE 2012-10-10; formdata/multipart handler implemented]